takinoy/zen-gtk-themes/README.md

 Date : december 18, 2012
 Sources : https://github.com/cedl38/Zen-gtk-themes

-The main goal of this theme is to keep it simple, consistent and to be visually appealing.
+The main goal of this theme is to keep it simple, consistent and being visually appealing.

 Features :
  - thin menubar, toolbar and icons